-Ancient city walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best-preserved urban fortifications in China.
+Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best-preserved urban fortifications in China.
 The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and hire a bike to get an ever more spectacular experience.

-Day 11: Xian - Beijing
+Day 11: Xian - Beijing Meals: B, L, D

 Board your bullet train to Beijing, China's capital.
-Your train will be in second-class soft seat and takes 4-5 hours.
+Your train takes around 5 hours.

 Later, take a leisurely stroll in the warren-like hutongs where you will visit a local family to gain a deeper insight into Chinese cultures and customs.

 Beijing - Beijing is the capital of the People's Republic of China.
 With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
 The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.